 Successful candidates will be appointed to a 'pool' of Investigation Actuaries.
 Within the pool we seek to create a diverse range of practice expertise and geographic spread, although in reality geographic proximity is not an issue and Investigation Actuaries can be based anywhere around the globe.
-The Regulatory Appointments Committee nominates a Chair and Deputy Chair from the pool, whose remit includes assigning Investigation Actuaries and monitoring the quality and progress of investigations.
+The Disciplinary Appointments Committee nominates a Chair and Deputy Chair from the pool, whose remit is to assign Investigation Actuaries and monitor the quality and progress of investigations.